-Persons having a domicile (jyusho) in Japan and persons having a residence (kyosho) in Japan for one year or more are treated as residents for income tax purposes, and persons having a domicile (jyusho) in Japan are treated as residents for inheritance/ gift tax purposes.
-Domicile as used in the Income Tax Law and Inheritance Tax Law is interpreted to mean the "principal base and centre of one's life", while residence refers to a location in which an individual continually resides for a certain time, but which does not qualify as a base and centre of one's life.
+Persons having a domicile ( jyusho) in Japan and persons having a residence (kyosho) in Japan for one year or more are treated as residents for income tax purposes, and persons having a domicile (jyusho) in Japan are treated as residents for inheritance/gift tax purposes.
+Domicile as used in the Income Tax Law and Inheritance Tax Law is interpreted to mean the "principal base and centre of one's life".
 However, there is no clear-cut definition of domicile in Japanese tax laws; therefore, whether a person is a resident or non-resident cannot be simply decided based on specific and clear numbers (e.g., days spent in Japan) under domestic laws in Japan, unlike those countries that have a 183-day rule.
-There are many court decisions on whether the taxpayer or relevant individual in question has a domicile in Japan.
 Generally speaking, whether an individual has a domicile in Japan would be decided taking into account many facts, including the time spent in Japan, place of living, place of domicile of his/her family, place of his/her occupation and place of his/her assets.